Putin sworn in for fifth term as Russian president in Moscow ceremony

 Live coverage of the inauguration on Russian television showed Putin being driven to the Grand Kremlin Palace in a Russian-made Aurus limousine before observing a parade by the Kremlin Regiment.

-He then swore a oath to protect the rights of Russia's citizens and to defend its constitution.
+He then swore an oath to protect the rights of Russia's citizens and to defend its constitution.

 Putin, who has dominated Russian politics for a quarter of a century, was only allowed to run for re-election again as a result of constitutional changes he pushed through in 2020.
-His new six-year term will run until 2030, when he will be 77 years old.
+His new six-year term is scheduled to run until 2030, when he will be 77 years old.

 In a speech after the ceremony, Putin said his re-election proved Russian citizens believed in his leadership and supported his policies, including the invasion of Ukraine he launched more than two years ago.

-Putin said "Russia is not refusing dialogue with the West," but stated that the country would choose its own path, including in Ukraine.
-He asserted his confidence that Russia would defeat Ukraine, saying: "We will win."
+Putin said that "Russia is not refusing dialogue with the West," but stated that the country would choose its own path, including in Ukraine.

+According to Russia's TASS news agency, Putin concluded his speech by saying: "We are a united and great nation.
+Together we will

+Patriarch Kirill of Moscow also gifted Putin an icon of the Virgin Mary and said he wished the president would rule for the rest of his life.

-Kremlin spokesman Dmitry Peskov said Putin would present his candidate for prime minister on Tuesday.
+Putin is expected to choose his candidate for prime minister on Tuesday, Kremlin spokesman Dmitry Peskov said, after the Cabinet resigned in advance of the inauguration in keeping with Russian tradition.

-Current Prime Minister Mikhail Mishustin is expected to retain his position, but political observers are waiting to see whether 74-year-old Foreign Minister Sergei Lavrov will be reappointed after 20 years in the post.
+Current Prime Minister Mikhail Mishustin is likely to retain his position, but political observers are waiting to see whether 74-year-old Foreign Minister Sergei Lavrov will be reappointed after 20 years in the post.

 There is also considerable speculation about the future of Defence Minister Sergei Shoigu, whose top deputy Timur Ivanov was recently arrested on corruption charges.